Experience The Legacy

 An Irvington, NJ native and Howard University alumna, she knows first-hand how much of a life-changing and identity affirming experience attending one of these institutions can be, but also how challenging it can be to learn more about HBCU life conveniently and affordably.
 She is dedicated to reducing those barriers for others.

-Stats and Facts
+History and Facts

 Before the Civil War, higher education for African American students was virtually nonexistent.
 The few who did receive schooling, such as Fredrick Douglass, often studied in informal and sometimes hostile settings.
 Some were even forced to teach themselves entirely.
 As a result of African-Americans generally being denied admission to traditionally white institutions, Historically Black Colleges and Universities (HBCUs) became the principle means for providing them postsecondary education.
 These institutions were founded and developed in an environment of legal segregation and, by providing access to higher education, contributed substantially to the progress African-Americans have made in improving their status.